Get killer, exclusive deals and discounts from the top BJJ Brands and stores.

 In this second half of the series, we’re going to take a look at the big guys.
 This includes those of us who are just plain fat, as well as the guys carrying a large amount of muscle in our upper or lower bodies.
 For some reason, gis never fit us right.
 For the muscular guys, gis fit super tight and restrictive in the upper back, thigh, and shoulders.
 For us chubby guys, the gi is always coming open around the midsection because there isn’t enough material for our bellies.
 For both groups, their midsection fits one gi, and their arms and legs fit another.
 Bummer…

 But wait, there is hope.
 In fact, there’s a lot of hope.
 Here’s a two gis that are sure to fit you.

-Get your very own Tatami Estilo 5.0 at MMA Warehouse
+Get your very own Tatami Estilo 5.0 at MMA Overload

-Shop for your Hypnotik Base Gi at MMA Warehouse
+Shop for your Hypnotik Base Gi at Hypnotik

 Inverted also offers an awesome A2H gi that’s perfect for big guys!
 Check it out here.